AlexCharlton/site-generator/README.md

 Alex
 ```

 We still have to explain a couple of functions that were used in `contents`.
 First is `(content)`.
 While this is referring to the content variable `content`, this is using the syntax of a function call.
 Why is that?
-For every content variable that we create, a function with the same name is also created.
-A template variable like `$title` is actually the same as the template expansion `$(title)`.
-This function that is provided for each content variable is responsible for doing the markup of the contents of the variable, as well as expanding any template variables or expressions that it might contain.
+For every content variable that we create, a function[^fn] with the same name is also created.
+This function is responsible for doing the markup of the contents of the variable, as well as expanding any template variables or expressions that it might contain.
 So inside a template expression such as `$(xml ...)`, when we refer to `title`, we're actually referring to the "raw" data of title -- the unprocessed string.
 Whenever that string doesn't include any template variables or expressions, and it isn't supposed to be marked up, we can use that "raw" data and there will be no difference.
 When the content *should* be marked up, like the variable `content`, we must use its function call, e.g. `(content)`.
+Since we generally expect things to be marked up and expanded, a template variable like `$title` is actually the same as the template expansion `$(title)`.

 Underneath the `(str (content))` there are two spans with the classes `prev` and `next` which are used to point to the previous and next blog posts.
 The content of these spans is some code that begins with `(let ...)`. `let` is a lisp expression that has the syntax `(let (BINDINGS) EXPRESSIONS)` where bindings are any number of `(VARIABLE VALUE)` pairs. `let` establishes these variables within the scope of its body.
 So,